Launch your business with a gift

 How to file

-California allows filing the Submission of the Cover Sheet and the Articles of Organization online or by mailing them or presenting them in person to the California Secretary of State in Sacramento.
+California allows filing the Submission of the Cover Sheet and the Articles of Organization online only.
 Submission online: Go to bizfile California.
 You must pay the fee with Mastercard or Visa

 By mail to Secretary of State, Business Entities Filings, P.O.
 Box 944260, Sacramento, CA 94244-2600.
 You may pay by check or money order.
 Do not send cash.
 There is no extra handling fee